cdiggins/plato/README.md

 Plato supports only two kind of user-defined data type: enums and classes.
 Structs and records are not allowed.
-All classes must have the partial keyword as part of their declaration so that the code generator can generate necessary types.
+All classes must have the partial keyword as part of their declaration so that the code generator can generate necessary additional code (e.g. With functions).

-The Plato compiler may decide to implement the class as a struct or class.
+The Plato compiler may decide to implement the class as a struct or class, but this is invisble to the users.

 ## Arrays

-Arrays cannot be modified.
+Arrays cannot be modified once they are created.

 ## Reflection

-The only run-time reflection capability is querying the type of an object.
+The only run-time reflection capability provided is querying the type of an object.
+Both `is` and `as` operations work as expected.

 ## Immutability